hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### Bidding Websites
 On these platforms, you can post a job requirement along with your budget and freelancers place a bid on it to win the project.
 Though these websites give you volume and affordability (as freelancers bid at different levels of pricing), the quality is neither assured nor easily identifiable.

-Additionally, the model also doesn’t align with the needs of quality talent – hence, top developers are scarce in this highly competitive space, and only place bids on premium projects posted.
+Additionally, the model also doesn’t align with the needs of quality talent, as it requires a huge time investment to find projects.
+Hence, top developers are scarce in this highly competitive space, and only place bids on premium projects posted.

-Such platforms do not have vetting processes in place, and rely heavily on customer reviews & ratings – which are poor indicators of skill and are vulnerable to malpractice.
+Such platforms do not have vetting processes in place, and rely heavily on customer reviews & ratings.
+These are poor indicators of skill and are vulnerable to malpractice.

 <a name="order-based"></a>Sites such as Upwork and Guru are based on this model.